JuliaAttic/Markdown.jl/README.md

 You can construct Markdown by parsing it with `Markdown.parse("...")` or inline with the `md"..."` string macro.
 The created object will display itself nicely in HTML environments and the terminal.

+You can also grab a package's readme with e.g. `readme("Markdown")`.

 Say we have a docstring that looks like so:

 ```julia